vbustabad/home-deluxe-application-api/README.md

 - Crossword puzzle
 - A simple board game

-Restrictions:

-- Do not recreate blackjack or anything like blackjack (i.e. war)

 ## Requirements

 - The code should be written in ES6 as much as possible